Marge Gets a Job

 "Marge Gets a Job" is the seventh episode of the fourth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on November 5, 1992.
-In this episode, Marge gets a job at the Springfield Nuclear Power Plant to pay for foundation repair at the Simpson house.
-Mr. Burns develops a crush on Marge after seeing her at work and attempts to woo her.
-A subplot with Bart also takes place, paralleling the fable The Boy Who Cried Wolf.
+It originally aired on Fox in the United States on November 5, 1992.
+In this episode, Marge gets a job at the Springfield Nuclear Power Plant to pay for foundation repair at the Simpsons house.
+Mr. Burns develops a crush on Marge after seeing her at work and unwittingly harasses her.
+A subplot with Bart parallels the fable "The Boy Who Cried Wolf".

-The episode was written by Bill Oakley and Josh Weinstein and directed by Jeffrey Lynch.
+The episode was the first written by Bill Oakley and Josh Weinstein and directed by Jeffrey Lynch.